We live in a day and age where we have all of the information we could ever need at our fingertips.

 Today I decided to take a look at my list of the top 20 best personal finance books that can help you to improve your finances today.
 Every one of these books will leave you smarter, and may help you to open your eyes to a new world view when it comes to money.

-So without further ado, let's dive into the list of the best books about money.
+So without further ado, let’s dive into the list of the best books about money.

-Top 20 Personal Finance Books To Improve Your Finances Today
+Top 20 Books About Money To Improve Your Finances Today

 Once you learn to read, you will be forever free.” – Frederick Douglass

 I’ve read a lot of personal finance books over the past decade that I’ve been blogging about money.
 Not all of them have been very good.